superlinked/VectorHub/docs/articles/improve-raptor-with-rag.md

 # Improving RAG with RAPTOR

-Traditional [RAG](https://vipul-maheshwari.github.io/2024/02/14/rag-application-with-langchain) setups often split documents into fixed-size chunks.
+Traditional [RAG](https://superlinked.com/vectorhub/articles/retrieval-augmented-generation) setups often split documents into fixed-size chunks.
 But this creates problems.
 If key concepts span multiple chunks, the embeddings can lose the semantic coherence of the original text, and LLM queries that retrieve single chunks often miss their relationship to crucial pieces of information buried inside other chunks, leading to incomplete or misleading responses.
 Because its chunk embeddings lack any weighting or hierarchical structure, traditional RAG's flat retrieval returns results based simply on similarity or relevance scores.
 Key insights are often lost.

 So, is there a way of getting our embeddings to preserve the relationships and hierarchical structure that exists within source documents, so that our retrieval can surface key insights, and do it efficiently?

 Yes!
 It's a form of semantic chunking called hierarchical-cluster-embedding-based chunking.
-Below, we'll look closely at a recent and innovative implementation of hierarchical clustering - [RAPTOR](https://arxiv.org/pdf/2401.18059) (Recursive Abstractive Processing for Tree Organized Retrieval).
+Below, we'll look closely at a recent and innovative implementation of hierarchical clustering called [RAPTOR](https://arxiv.org/pdf/2401.18059) (Recursive Abstractive Processing for Tree Organized Retrieval).
 We'll walk you step-by-step through setting up RAPTOR RAG and then run an example query on a financial news document to evaluate how RAPTOR performs against vanilla RAG.

 Let's get started!